al3kq/DataAnalystChallenge/index.md

 Below are my requested SQL Queries and their output.

 When looking at the formatted prices, I noticed that the prices values were in cents.
 All revenue and costs were converted to dollars.

+I focused on using the purchasesnapshot and ordersummary tables to preform most of the queries.

 ### Revenue Per Day